disc5/ga-tsp-dataset/README.md

 ## Description
 The characteristics of both, the individual TSP problems and the individual GAs are described in terms of feature vectors.
-The features in combination with the (relative) performances can be used for methods that are able to predict the performances of
+The features in combination with the (relative) performances can be used by methods that are able to predict the performances of
 - (a) known GAs on new TSP instances
 - (b) new GAs on known TSP instances or
 - (c) new GAs on new TSP instances.